 So, let’s get to it!
 There are a couple of ways you can figure out if you have bad asparagus.

 Keep in mind that it is always best to identify more than one of these signs.
 However, some of these are pretty obvious.
-As an example, if your asparagus is mushy, it is spoiled.
+For example, if your asparagus is mushy, it is spoiled.
 But, if it is only the color that is faded, you may just be working with old asparagus, which is still safe to eat.

 What Does Bad Asparagus Look Like?